carrot/roots-dynamic-content/docs/intro.md

 ### Single Post Views

 Ok, so this is looking good so far, but what happens when you want to click into a blog post rather than just displaying it on the index?
 For this, we need a url and a layout.
 We can solve this quickly using jade layouts and the special `post._url` property.
 In the body of the file, rather than the single markdown line, we'll also include the `extends` and `block` directives, remove the `content` print on the index page, and add a link to the title pointing to `post._url`.
-Let's take a look, first at the modified post (assuming you have set up a layout already):
+Let's take a look, first at the modified post and then a sample layout for the post.

 ```jade
 ---